Welcome to your new home

 You will need to enter your rent reference number which can be found on the front of this statement – it’s a 6 digit number.

-Post Offices will accept cheques (made payable to Post Offices Limited), cash and debit card.
-When making such payments you will have to provide them with your rent reference number, which is a 6 digit number.
 You can pay by cash at any Pay-Point or at any Post Office using a Pay-Point card.
-If you don’t have a Pay-Point card, please phone us on 01323 443373 and we will be happy to issue one.
-You will need to tell us your rent reference number when you phone.
+If you don’t have a Pay-Point card, please phone us and we will be happy to issue one.
+You will need to tell us your account number when you phone.
+You can also pay cash at your bank or any branch of Lloyds Bank using the Council’s bank details above.

 Please do not bring or send cheques or cash to the Council offices, as we cannot accept them and they will not be receipted onto your account.